You are researching the topic of empowering women through education.

 Select economic conditions & forecasts from the list of subject terms and click Add to search.

 In the Advanced Search page, go to the Search options section and adjust the Date range pull-down menu to search Last 12 months.

-If you are dissatisfied with your results (you may think that you have too many results and could be more specific), consider using ProQuest Smart Search/Suggested subjects to run a new search using subjects related to your current search.
-From the list of Suggested subjects, select Economic conditions – China.
+If you are dissatisfied with your results (you may think that you have too many results and could be more specific), consider using the additional filters available on the right-hand side of your results to further refine your results.

 From the top of the results page (under the search box) select Create alert to receive an email when new results are loaded into ProQuest that meet your search criteria.

 Enter your email address, choose the email format, and schedule your alert based on when you would like to receive an email of your results and how long you would like the alert to last.